-The goal is to promote and share Kangen water with people who are looking for a safer drinking water.
-There are other other products you can sell, including supplements.
+The goal is to promote and share Kangen water with people who are looking for safer drinking water.
+There are other products you can sell, including supplements.
 Depending on which water ionizer system you promote to your prospect, and what level you’re at, you could potentially earn an income of $300 to $2700 per sale.

 But don’t worry, as, besides commissions, there are also other opportunities with Enagic, which involve building up your team, and earning commissions on what they sell, too.

 Enagic will enable you to gain leverage over time.
 The more team members you have, the more commissions you can earn.